 As a small business, it’s likely that your marketing department is relatively small to non-existent, so the world of marketing and social media, in particular, can be extremely overwhelming.
 Not only that, time, staff and funding usually come in short supply making it difficult for companies to establish an online presence.

 Nevertheless, to stay relevant in today’s digital world, you must enter your business into the social space.
-A report by We Are Social and Hootsuite suggests that there are now 2.8 billion active users on social media across the globe – so it’s never been more important to tap into its benefits.
+According to a recent report from Kepios, there are 5.22 billion (63.8 per cent of the global population) active social media users worldwide, with 56.2 million (82% of the population) in the UK alone – so it’s never been more important to tap into its benefits.

 As consumption trends shift away from traditional media and towards digital and mobile, social is progressively regarded as the ultimate tool for promoting your brand, increasing public awareness and nurturing a connection with your target market – but how do you achieve quick success?
 Follow these social media tips to get your business started on social.